Kangaroos in NSW are protected by the Biodiversity Conservation Act 2016 (BC Act).

 An Animal Dealer (Kangaroo) Restricted Licence authorised the licensees to deal in kangaroo carcases obtained from other licensed Animal Dealer (Kangaroo) Licensees.
 Note: this licence type is no longer issued (as of 1 March 2018).
 Records of this licence type remain available to be searched on the public register.

 An Animal Dealer (Kangaroo Skin) Licence authorises the licensees to obtain and process kangaroo skins from licensed Animal Dealer (Kangaroo) Licensees or Animal Dealer (Kangaroo) Restricted Licensees.
-The NSW Commercial Kangaroo Harvest Management Plan 2017-2021 prohibits the taking of kangaroos for their skin only.
+The Wildlife Trade Management Plan for the Commercial Harvest of Kangaroos in New South Wales 2022–26 prohibits the taking of kangaroos for their skin only.

 The rights conferred by a biodiversity conservation licence are in many cases subject to conditions.
 Conditions for commercial licences are available on the Licence conditions, fees and forms page.